-Apply & Move-in ASAP for a WAIVED ADMIN FEE ($300 Savings)(Credited back at move-in)!!! *conditions apply*
+Apply & Move-in ASAP for Half Off Administration Fee ($150 Savings)(Credited back at move-in)!!! *conditions apply*

 Beacon 430 offers upscale living in the heart of downtown St. Petersburg.
 Our well appointed 1, 2, and 3 bedroom homes feature granite countertops, abundant storage, vinyl wood flooring, and energy efficient appliances.
 Experience life as its meant to be whether you are lounging by our saltwater pool, enjoying the fire pit, relaxing in the 2-story library, or exercising in the 3000 sq ft fitness center.
 Sundial, local museums, and Beach Drive are within a short walk.
 Come experience the good life.
 Please call us for an appointment today!